 It’s sort of like when your teenager comes down the stairs with an enormous pimple on her forehead.
 You don’t mention it and act as if there’s nothing wrong.
 By acting as if your dog’s behavior is no big deal, you’re creating a calmer environment and, thus, a calmer dog.
 So when he streaks under your legs because the postman is at the door, go on about your business as usual.

-The main thing to remember when socializing an adult dog is to be positive and to make each new experience a good one with praise and treats.
+The main thing to remember when socializing older or adult dogs is to be positive and to make each new experience a good one with praise and treats.
 Corrections do not work well here and will likely will create a more nervous dog.
 In time, your new companion will become at ease at home and in public and will truly be a member of the family.